 13. Miscellaneous business.

-Every member desiring to speak shall stand in his or her own place, address the President and, upon being recognized, shall proceed, confining oneself to the question under debate, avoiding all indecorous or disrespectful language.
-The President may recognize the member by name; but no member in debate or remarks shall designate another by name.
+Every member desiring to speak shall stand in his or her own place, address the presiding officer and, upon being recognized, shall proceed, confining oneself to the question under debate, avoiding all indecorous or disrespectful language.
+The presiding officer may recognize the member by name; but no member in debate or remarks shall designate another by name.

 9. Division of question